 For more information about the Massachusetts ALB Eradication Program, call 508-852-8090.

-At present, 110 square miles are regulated for ALB in Worcester County.
-Regulated areas include all of Worcester, West Boylston, Boylston, and Shrewsbury, as well as part of Holden and Auburn.
-Eradication of the beetle was declared for an infestation in Boston.
+Currently, 110 square miles are quarantined for ALB in Massachusetts, in Worcester County.
+Quarantined areas include all of Worcester, West Boylston, Boylston, and Shrewsbury, and portions of Holden and Auburn.
+Eradication was declared for an infestation in Boston.

 Free compliance training are available for businesses and individuals who perform work that may involve moving woody materials in the regulated area.
 There is no charge for the training or the compliance agreement.
 Compliance agreements may be obtained by attending a 45 minute training session.
 All individuals and commercial businesses (e.g., landscaping, construction companies, nurseries, tree removal services, firewood dealers) performing work in the regulated area are required to comply with certain regulations.
 Companies doing pruning or removals, or in any way handling wood from ALB host trees within the regulated area must have a valid compliance agreement.
 Please be advised that Regulatory Officers conduct surveillance within the regulated area to enforce the quarantine, and fines may be assessed if businesses do not comply with Federal and State regulations.